opera-platform/opera-dsp/README.md

 ### Documentation

-The PreProcessing block is responsible for formatting raw ADC data from the FMCW radar sensor, ensuring compatibility with the subsequent DSP blocks.

-Documentation

 For detailed information about the PreProcessing block, including instructions for RTL generation and test execution, refer to the documentation in the [/docs/preprocessing](/docs/preprocessing) folder.

 To generate the documentation: